 5 AMAZING WAYS TO DRAPE YOUR LEHENGA DUPATTA!

 A lehenga dupatta is a prime part of the traditional ensemble.
 It can change the appearance of the entire look.
-As dupatta is an unstitched and versatile piece of clothing, you can drape it in myriad ways.
+As a dupatta is an unstitched and versatile piece of clothing, you can drape it in myriad ways.
 This benefit comes in handy when you have multiple weddings on your plate and not that many outfits to don.
 You can refashion the entire finery just by choosing a different way to drape the lehenga-dupatta.
 A dupatta has varied kinds.
-The drapery of dupatta depends on 3 things, namely;
+The drapery of the dupatta depends on 3 things, namely;

-Length: Shorter the dupatta, simpler the drape.
+Length: Shorter the dupatta, the simpler the drape.
 The longer and wider the dupatta, the more complicated the drape can become.

 Design: If the dupatta has protruding and hefty embroidery, it would require some limelight so, flowy and hanging drapes would be recommended, while plain dupattas would better look pleated.